-Disciplinary Actions - Noncampus
+Disciplinary Actions - On Campus

-Enter the number of persons referred for disciplinary action for crimes that occurred in or on Noncampus buildings or property for each of the following categories.
+Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

-Do not include disciplinary actions that were strictly for school policy violations.
+Do not include disciplinary actions that were strictly for school policy v violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
+Do NOT include drunkenness or driving under the influence in Liquor law violations.
+Number of persons referred for Disciplinary Action Crime 2015 2016 2017 a.
+Weapons: carrying, possessing, etc.